kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 DuckDB is an in-process OLAP DBMS designed to be embedded into applications.
 It is written in C++ and has client libraries for Python, SQL, Java, Swift (enabling DuckDB in mobile applications).

 DuckDB SQL dialect supports complex types (arrays, structs), window functions, nested correlated subqueries, and many (many!) more.
+You can even execute SQL on top of your Pandas dataframe.

 Here is the same example using DuckDB in plain SQL: